 - Two letters of recommendation from academic references

-Through your online graduate program, you’ll study topics including linguistics, psychology, physiology, and the physical sciences, engaging in interactive problem modules, exams, quizzes, and live lectures.
-You’ll be able to complete your required professional experience in approved clinics, rehab centers and hospitals near to you.
+You’ll be engaging in interactive problem modules, exams, quizzes, and live lectures just as traditional students do.
+You’ll be able to complete your required professional experience in approved clinics, rehab centers and hospitals near to you… or at least somewhere in the state!

 Core courses typically include: